82 Basic Italian Phrases To Survive Your First Conversations With A Native Speaker

 So now that you’ve learned the basics, are you ready to take the next step in your Italian adventure?

 I'm such a big believer in the power of story to enable you to learn a language.
-That's why I'm creating an entire beginner course dedicated to learning Italian by immersing yourself in an engaging story.
+That's why I've created an entire beginner course dedicated to learning Italian by immersing yourself in an engaging story.

 I’ve also created a special free audio recording of all of the phrases in this article which you can download and use to practice your Italian right away!
 The download also includes a PDF of all the phrases so you can listen and read along at the same time.